zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

   * **APIML_GATEWAY_MAPPER_USER**

-    To authenticate to the mapping API, a JWT token is sent with the request.
+    To authenticate to the mapping API, a JWT is sent with the request.
 The token represents the user that is configured with this property.
 The user authorization is required to use the `IRR.RUSERMAP` resource within the `FACILITY` class.
 The default value is `ZWESVUSR`.
 Permissions are set up during installation with the `ZWESECUR` JCL or workflow.

-         If you have customized the `ZWESECUR` JCL or workflow (`// SET ZOWEUSER=ZWESVUSR * userid for Zowe started task`) and changed the default USERID, you have to create `APIML_GATEWAY_MAPPER_USER` property and set to correct value, by adding new line like the following example:
+         If you customized the `ZWESECUR` JCL or workflow (`// SET ZOWEUSER=ZWESVUSR * userid for Zowe started task`) and changed the default USERID, create the `APIML_GATEWAY_MAPPER_USER` property and set the value by adding a new line as in the following example:

+**Example:**

     ```
     APIML_GATEWAY_MAPPER_USER=yournewuserid